simon-ritchie/apysc/docs_src/source/dictionary_length.md

 # Dictionary length interface

-This page will explain the `Dictionary` class `length` property interface.
+This page explains the `Dictionary` class `length` property interface.

 ## What interface is this?

-The `length` property will return the length of dictionary keys.
+The `length` property returns the length of dictionary keys.

 ## Basic usage